 in this blog post series.
 With trunk-based development, you no longer have long-lived

-open pull requests to get your branch merged back into main
+open PRs to get your branch merged back into main

 on a regular basis.